Pavlo Lebedyev: Political career

+Minister of defense

 On 24 December 2012, he was appointed the minister of defence by Decree No. 740/2012 of the president of Ukraine Viktor Yanukovich.
 On 22 March 2013, Verkhovna Rada annulled his parliamentary mandate.

 In a position of Minister of Defense, he initiated a full transition to the contractual principle of army formation.
 By August 2013 the manpower of the Ukrainian army with contract servicemen reached level of 58%.

 In a position of Minister of Defense of Ukraine, during the political crisis in Ukraine and protest actions at the 2013/2014 Euromaidan, after numerous pleas of politicians with an appeal to bring the army to protect the constitutional order, Lebedyev refused to bring the troops, on 26 January stating that the Ukrainian army would not interfere in the confrontation between the acting power and opposition.
 During the 2014 Ukrainian revolution on 19 February Lebedyev sent to Kyiv the 25th Separate Dnipropetrovsk Airborne Brigade by his order in the framework of the anti-terrorist operation of SSU to strengthen the protection of military arsenals and prevent theft of weapons and ammunition.
 On 21 February, there was a telephone conversation between the Minister of Defense of Ukraine and the United States Lebedyev and Chuck Hagel, who warned Lebedyev against the possible expansion of the participation of Ukrainian troops in the conflict.

 On 28 January 2014 Prime Minister of Ukraine Mykola Azarov and the entire composition of the Government of Ukraine were dismissed by Decree No. 52/2014 of the President Yanukovich.
 All ministers, including Lebedyev, continued to fulfill their duties until the appointment of a new composition of the government.
 On 21 February 2014, the day when the "Agreement on settlement of political crisis in Ukraine" was struck during the Euromaidan demonstrations, Lebedyev left Kyiv and moved to Sevastopol.
 Hence Lebedyev had already left office before he could have been dismissed by parliament.
 On 27 February 2014 parliament officially dismissed Lebedyev, appointing in his place acting Minister of Defense Ihor Tenyukh.